 - 1. Attach a battery if necessary and power switch to the target device.
 Power up the device. - 2.
-Using a Micro USB cable, connect the target device to your computer's USB socket. - 3.
-Run AltosUI, and select 'Flash Image' from the File menu. - 4.
+Using a Micro USB cable, connect the target device to your computer's USB socket.
+If the target is a TeleMini v3, make up and attach a special USB cable. - 3.
+Run AltosUl, and select 'Flash Image' from the File menu. - 4.
 Select the target device in the Device Selection dialog. - 5.
-Select the image you want to flash to the device, which should have a name in the form cproduct-vproduct-version-csoftware-version>.ihx, such as EasyMini-v1.0-1.6.0.ihx. - 6.
+Select the image you want to flash to the device, which should have a name in the form cproduct-vproduct-version-.d c.0.ihx - 6.
 Make sure the configuration parameters are reasonable looking.
 If the serial number and/or RF configuration values aren't right, you'll need to change them. - 7.
 Hit the 'OK' button and the software should proceed to flash the device with new firmware, showing a progress bar. - 8.
 Verify that the device is working by using the 'Configure Altimeter' or 'Configure Groundstation' item to check over the configuration.

-C.1.1.
+D.1.1.
 Recovering From Self-Flashing Failure